Note: all bus fares increasing again from 12 April 2026, see fare increases. This page reflects the new fare structure.

 Adults or under 19

 Adult fares are charged for persons 19 years and older.
-Under 19 fares are charged for persons up to and including 18 years of age.
+Under 19 fares are generally charged for persons up to and including 18 years of age (exception 4 week passes for 16-18 years old).
 You may be asked for proof of age if requesting an under 19 fare.
 Prior to the Bus Fares Pilot, child fares were half of the equivalent adult fare.
 However, now they are close to the adult fare.

 Single or return